-The marriage of Isabella and Ferdinand united Catholic Spain, and Granada the last City of the Moors was finally besieged until it finally surrendered.
+The marriage of Isabella and Ferdinand united Europe under Catholic Spain, and Granada the last City of the Moors was finally besieged until it finally surrendered.

 On January 1 1492 Isabella and Ferdinand took the keys of the palace of Alhambra and ousted the Moorish Ruler Bhu Abdul marking the end of the period of the rule and influence of the Moors in Europe.

 Following the conquest of Granada, the Spanish inquisition began which led to religious persecution and ethnic cleansing, making it impossible for Muslims to practise their religion openly in Europe.

 In 1609, there was an official expulsion of the Moors in Europe, and most of the Moors that fled Europe found refuge in North and West Africa.

 Legacy Of The Moors Rule In Europe

-By acting as a Bridge to the knowledge of Antiquity, perhaps the most enduring legacy of the Moors is the European Renaissance period of enlightenment which has formed the pillar of the modern world through the advances in Science, Mathematics, Knowledge and Culture it inspired.
+Perhaps the most important influence that came from the rule of the Moors in Europe is the European Renaissance period of enlightenment which has formed the pillar of the modern world through the advances in Science, Mathematics, Knowledge and Culture it inspired.

-Many of the structures built by the Moors still exist in Europe today with some being converted to Cathedrals, a further sign of the enduring influence of the Moors on Europe..
+Many of the structures built by the Moors also still exist in Europe today with some being converted to Cathedrals, a further sign of the enduring influence of the Moors on Europe..

-Indeed the most telling tribute to the influence of the Moors is on the Arabic inscription on the Graves of the Conquerors of the Moors, Ferdinand and Isabella: ‘There is no God, but Allah’.
+Indeed the most telling tribute to the influence of the Moors on Europe is on the Arabic inscription on the Graves of the European Conquerors of the Moors, Ferdinand and Isabella: ‘There is no God, but Allah’.